 - New homes constructed in the area known as the 11-county "Front Range" from the 1980's through the valuation date.
 The Company utilized data for this length of time to provide development information over many economic cycles because the Company anticipates development in its targeted service area to encompass many economic cycles over the development period. - New home construction patterns for large master planned housing developments along the Front Range.
 The Company utilized this information because these developments are deemed comparable to projects anticipated to be constructed in the Company's targeted service area (i.e. these master planned communities were located in predominately undeveloped areas on the outskirts of the Front Range). - Population growth rates for Colorado and the Front Range.
 Population growth rates were utilized to predict anticipated growth along the Front Range which was used to predict an estimated number of new homes necessary to house the increased population. - The Consumer Price Index since the 1980's which was utilized to project estimated future water tap fees. - Net Revenues from the farm leasing operations in 2010 obtained from HP A&M. This was used to project annual farm leasing operations through September 2014 which is the date through which the management agreement was extended as described below.
-The Company is permitted to allocate 24.6% of the Net Revenues against the Tap Participation Fee through September 2014.
+The Company is permitted to allocate 26.9% of the Net Revenues against the Tap Participation Fee through September 2014.

-Utilizing this historical information, the Company projected an estimated new home development pattern in its targeted service area sufficient to cover the sale of 19,458 water taps.
-The estimated proceeds of selling 19,458 water taps resulted in estimated payments to HP A&M over the life of the projected development period of \$120.6 million, which is an increase of \$7.5 million from the previous valuation completed in fiscal 2009.
+Utilizing this historical information, the Company projected an estimated new home development pattern in its targeted service area sufficient to cover the sale of the water taps subject to the Tap Participation Fee at the date of the revaluation, which was September 1, 2011.
+The estimated proceeds generated from the sale of those water taps resulted in estimated payments to HP A&M over the life of the projected development period of \$120.6 million, which is an increase of \$7.5 million from the previous valuation completed in fiscal 2009.
 The estimated payments to HP A&M are then discounted to the current valuation date and the difference between the amount reflected on the Company's balance sheet at the valuation date and the total estimated payments is imputed as interest expense over the estimated development time using the effective interest method.
-The implied interest rate for the valuation completed during this fiscal quarter was 5.3% which was a 1.0% decrease from the prior valuation completed in fiscal 2009.
-As a result of the change in the net realizable value and the interest rate, the amount of interest the Company imputed during the three months ended November 30, 2011, decreased \$147,800 compared to the interest the Company would have imputed in accordance with the valuation completed in fiscal 2009.
-This equates to \$.01 per basic and diluted share.
-This will result in a decrease in the imputed interest of \$620,900 for the fiscal year ending August 31, 2012, which is \$.03 per basic and diluted share.
+The implied interest rate for the most recent valuation was 5.3% which was a 1.0% decrease from the prior valuation completed in fiscal 2009.
+As a result of the company imputed during the three and six months ended February 29, 2012, decreased \$152,600 and \$299,900, respectively, compared to the interest the Company would have imputed in accordance with the valuation completed in fiscal 2009.
+This equates to \$.01 per basic and diluted share for both the three and six months ended February 29, 2012.
+This will result in a decrease in the imputed inferest of \$620,900 for the fiscal year ending August 31, 2012, which is \$.03 per basic and diluted share based on the weighted average shares outstanding at February 29, 2012.

-The \$65.8 million balance at November 30, 2011, includes \$21.1 million of interest which has been imputed since the acquisition date, recorded using the effective interest method.
+The \$66.6 million balance at February 29, 2012, includes \$22.0 million of interest which has been imputed since the acquisition date, recorded using the effective interest method.
 Payment of the Tap Participation Fee may be accelerated in the event of a merger, reorganization, sale of substantially all assets, or similar transactions and in the event of bankruptcy and insolvency events.